 - 1 tablespoon lemon juice

 - 150 g (¾ cup) dairy free margarine

-- 3 tbsp golden syrup or use agave or maple syrup (maple will make a slightly less sweet cake)
+- 3 tablespoon golden syrup or use agave or maple syrup (maple will make a slightly less sweet cake)

 - Zest of 2 lemons